Kritika Maheshwari

 Waiting in the Pipeline

 Edited volume (with Kevin Elliot): Risk, Precaution, and Participation: Philosophy of Kristin Schrader-Frachette for Springer Book Series by Society for Philosophy & Technology.
-(Under Contract)A co-authored paper on Deprivationist Arguments and Humanity's Potential (Under Review)A co-authored paper on Hatejacking and the Duty to Counterjack (Under Review)A paper on Compensation for Risk (Under Review)
+(Under Contract)A co-authored paper onl Humanity's Potential (Submitted)A paper on Dangerousness in Criminal Law (Under Review)A paper on Epistemic Domination and Risk Impositions (Under Review)A multi-authored paper on Epistemic Rights in AI (Under Review)A multi-authored paper on AI in ethics of transportation (Submitted)

 Brewing in the Pipeline

 A co-authored paper on the Ethics of Academic Spousal Hiring.
-(Draft)A paper on Deeply Deferential Algorithmic Agents and the Right to Human Decision (Draft)A paper on Perfectionism and Institutional Longtermism (Half a draft)A paper on the Risk-Harm Thesis in Torts (Draft)A paper on Risk & Dangerousness in Criminal Law (Outline)A co-authored paper on the Right to Fair Explanation Process (Draft)
+(Draft)A paper on Deeply Deferential Algorithmic Agents and the Right to Human Decision (Draft)A paper on Liberal Neutrality and Institutional Longtermism (Draft)A co-authoed paper on Democracy and Longtermism (Draft)A paper on the Risk-Harm Thesis in Torts (Draft)A co-authored paper on the Right to Fair Explanation Process (Draft)

 Abandoned in the Pipeline